danrobdean/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

 The following usage notes apply:

 - Values denoted in the **schema** that are **not present in the event** JSON dictionary in GCS will be shown as **NULL in BigQuery**.
-- If you want to omit importing certain event attributes by excluding them from the schema, you **must** select **"Ignore unknown values"**.
+- If you want to omit importing certain event attributes by excluding them from the schema, you **must** select **Ignore unknown values**.

 _Tip: The GCS file path [accepts wildcards](https://cloud.google.com/bigquery/external-data-cloud-storage#wildcard-support)._